-Here is a checklist of the rules that govern CICS use of the VTAM generic resources function.
+Here is a checklist of the rules that govern CICS use of the z/OS Communications Server generic resources function.

-- Generic resource names must be unique in the network. - A CICS region cannot be both a member of a generic resource and an XRF partner. - A CICS region that is a member of a generic resource can have only one generic resource name and only one applid. - A generic resource name cannot be the same as a VTAM applied in the network. - Within a generic resource, member names only must be used.
-There must be no definitions in any of the members of the generic resource for the generic resource name. - Non-LU6 devices that require sequence number resynchronization cannot log on using the generic resource name.
-They must use the applid and therefore cannot take advantage of session balancing. - APPC connections to a generic resource that are initiated by the partner (that is, on which the non-generic resource sends the first bind) can log on using a member name. - For LU6.1 connections initiated by a generic resource member, the partner must know the member by its generic resource name. - Therefore, you are strongly recommended not to try to access the same LU6.1 partner from more than one member of a generic resource. - For APPC connections initiated by a generic resource member, where the partner is not itself a member of a CICS Transaction Server for z/OS generic resource, the partner must know the member TOR by its generic resource name. - Therefore, you are strongly recommended not to try to access such partners from more than one member of a generic resource. - A system cannot statically define both an APPC generic resource name connection and an APPC member name connection to the same generic resource.
+- Generic resource names must be unique in the network. - A CICS region that is a member of a generic resource can have only one generic resource name and only one applid. - A generic resource name cannot be the same as a z/OS Communications Server applid in the network. - Within a generic resource, member names only must be used.
+There must be no definitions in any of the members of the generic resource for the generic resource name.

+- Non-LU6 devices that require sequence number resynchronization cannot log on using the generic resource name.
+They must use the applid and therefore cannot take advantage of session balancing. - APPC connections to a generic resource that are initiated by the partner (that is, on which the non-generic resource sends the first bind) can log on using a member name. - For LU6.1 connections initiated by a generic resource member, the partner must know the member by its generic resource name.

+Therefore, you are strongly recommended not to try to access the same LU6.1 partner from more than one member of a generic resource.

+• For APPC connections initiated by a generic resource member, where the partner is not itself a member of a CICS Transaction Server for z/OS generic resource, the partner must know the member TOR by its generic resource name.

+Therefore, you are strongly recommended not to try to access such partners from more than one member of a generic resource.

-(Generic resource name connections and member name connections are described in "Establishing connections between CICS TS for z/OS generic resources" on page 128.)
+• A system cannot statically define both an APPC generic resource name connection and an APPC member name connection to the same generic resource.
+(Generic resource name connections and member name connections are described in "Establishing connections between CICS TS for z/OS generic resources" on page 130.)